sourabhGavade/nagpur-marina/docs/PLAN.md

         }
       ]
     }
+  ],
+  "lightings": [
+    {
+      "id": "lighting-1",
+      "name": "Lighting 1",
+      "sequence_order": 1,
+      "model": "main-model",
+      "subZones": [
+        {
+          "element_id": "corridor_wall_left",
+          "intensity": 1,
+          "animation_duration_ms": 750
+        },
+        {
+          "element_id": "corridor_wall_right",
+          "intensity": 0.9,
+          "animation_duration_ms": 750
+        }
       ]
+    },
+    {
+      "id": "lighting-2",
+      "name": "Lighting 2",
+      "sequence_order": 1,
+      "model": "clubhouse",
+      "subZones": [
+        {
+          "element_id": "foyer_accent",
+          "intensity": 0.8,
+          "animation_duration_ms": 500
+        },
+        {
+          "element_id": "foyer_ceiling",
+          "intensity": 0.65,
+          "animation_duration_ms": 700
         }
+      ]
+    }
+  ]
+}
 ```

 ### Hierarchical Data Rules

 * **Areas:** Macroscopic environments acting as the structural parent container for sequence chains.
 Each Area has a `sequence_order` used by continuous playback.
 * **Zones:** Ordered elements within an Area that carry a stable machine-readable `id` and an explicit `sequence_order` ranking.
 Each Zone acts as a single cohesive media block—storing its own `video_url`, `video_duration_ms`, and `video_crossfade_duration_ms`.
 IDs are used for network and hardware lookups; display names must never be treated as identifiers.
-* **Sub-Zones (Lights):** Component partitions nested inside a Zone.
+* **Sub-Zones (Lights):** Component partitions nested inside a Zone (or Lighting group).
 Each sub-zone represents exactly one controllable light/physical element and defines its `element_id`, requested `intensity` (`0`–`1`), and `animation_duration_ms`.
 A Zone can contain multiple sub-zones, so activating a Zone can control multiple lights together.
 A separate Light entity is not used.
 Raw GPIO/pin properties remain inside the Raspberry Pi configuration so the shared data stays hardware-agnostic.
+* **Lightings:** Top-level groups of Sub-zones for direct tablet on/off control.
+Each Lighting has a `model` of `main-model` or `clubhouse` that selects which Pi receives the command.
+Lighting control does not drive TV video.
 * **Lighting Validation:** `intensity` must be a number from `0` through `1`; and `animation_duration_ms` must be a non-negative integer.
 Without a separate animation type, the duration always means a linear transition from the current output value to the requested value.
+Lighting IDs must be unique; `sequence_order` must be unique within each `model`.
 * **Video Transition Validation:** `video_crossfade_duration_ms` must be a non-negative integer no greater than `video_duration_ms`.
 The next Zone starts at `video_duration_ms - video_crossfade_duration_ms`, allowing the fade to finish exactly when the outgoing video duration ends.
 * **Timing Units:** All protocol and configuration durations use milliseconds to avoid floating-point conversion and ambiguity.